EyeSeeTea/dashboard-reports/README.md

 ### Storage

 Settings can be saved in the data store (default) or as constants.
 Use the env variable **REACT_APP_STORAGE** to select which one to use (`datastore` or `constants`).

+### Custom Header and Footer

+The header and footer can be configured in `src/app-config.ts`.
+They can be disabled by setting their values to `false`.